 As you probably know, I believe in using all possible resources to get better at English and prepare for TOEFL.
 I like to find creative ways to use resources and also to use them in different ways to get the most from them.

 So firstly, I’m a big fan of children’s books and I often read them.
 Story books written for children are brilliant!
 They are usually clearly written in a lively, interesting way and they often have great pictures to help with understanding.
 They have good stories, straightforward plots and they don’t make things over-complicated in the way that some adult books do.
 When I taught general ESL in my local community, I always recommended children’s books for my students!

 I also recommend reference books or non-fiction books that are written for children.
-They take difficult concepts and explain them in a clear way by focusing on the essential information.
-And they have lots of illustrations too.
-And if your children’s school has provided other learning materials such as worksheets, then you can use those as well.
+They take difficult concepts and explain them in a clear way by focusing on the essential information, and they have lots of illustrations too.
+If your children’s school has provided other learning materials such as worksheets, then you can use those as well.

 There are lots of ways you can use children’s books and resources in your TOEFL studying.
 Here are some ideas.

 If you don’t have children, or they are not with you right now, then this next bit is for you!

 In this current lockdown, many museums and institutions worldwide have made their resources available online.
 Institutions that already had resources available online have added more.
 Many of them are designed for children but you can use them too!

 If you have a particular topic that you find difficult in TOEFL studying, then check out the resources that these institutions are offering.
 Many of them are designed for children but as we’ve already discussed, resources for children are perfect for learning about new or difficult topics.